 Students compare and contrast events and characters in multiple versions of classic fairy tales, grappling with the bigger lessons of each tale, and support their writing with details from the texts.

 Students focus on subtle central messages and words that express feeling in various texts about reading and education around the world, discovering why people everywhere seek the power to read.

 Students work to discover the central message of a text and to describe its characters, in order to build a deeper understanding of different types of families.

 Students read informational texts about the seven continents, and what makes each of them unique, while working to understand text features and develop skills in writing about informational texts.

-In this science-based unit, students explore different animals and animal adaptations by reading informational texts, working to identify main topics, retell details and write responses to the text.
+In this unit, students will read informational texts about animal adaptions.
+Students will make connections, identify main topics, retell details and write responses to the text.

 In this inspirational biography unit, students read and learn about a diverse assortment of artists, musicians, and dancers, while focusing on identifying evidence from texts and illustrations.

 Students explore the values, daily routines, structures, and rituals of ancient Egypt and compare them to those of society today, while exploring the evidence an author uses to support points in a text.

 Students learn about the concepts of fairness and justice and about people who worked to overcome injustice, while developing informational reading strategies for reading narrative nonfiction texts.